MicrosoftDocs/OfficeDocs-SkypeForBusiness/Lync/LyncServer/lync-server-2013-desktop-client-comparison-tables.md

 2 On-premises Lync Server 2013 and on-premises SharePoint 2013 is required for skill search.

-3 For Skype for Business Online and/or Microsoft 365 users, Persistent Chat is not available.
+3 For Skype for Business Online, Microsoft 365, or Office 365 users, Persistent Chat is not available.

 </div>